I OVERVIEW OF GOVERNANCE REGIME

 An important aspect of implementation of state policy in the securities market is cooperation between the NSMSC and the Cabinet of Ministers of Ukraine and the Parliament.

-On 2 March 2011, the Law of Ukraine on Improving Regulation of Joint-stock companies ('the JSC Amendment') was officially published and became fully effective from 1 January 2012.
-It made significant amendments to the JSC Law and is ultimately aimed at further developing existing legislative provisions on JSCs, enhancing protection of rights and interests of shareholders, creating new impediments to raider attacks, and solving problems and curing irregularities arising in the corporate governance area upon implementation of the JSC Law.
+On 2 March 2011, the Law of Ukraine on Improving Regulation of Joint-stock Companies ('the JSC Amendment') was officially published and became fully effective from 1 January 2012.
+It made significant amendments to the JSC Law and is ultimately aimed at further developing existing legislative provisions on JSCs, enhancing protection of rights and interests of shareholders, creating new obstacles to raider attacks, and solving problems and curing irregularities arising in the corporate governance area upon implementation of the JSC Law.

 The major changes in the JSC Law relate, inter alia, to dropping the obligatory listing for the shares of stock of public JSCs on a stock exchange while maintaining the requirement that their shares shall be admitted to trading on the stock exchange.
-In addition, the JSC Amendment introduced the possibility of private (off-stock exchange) trades in the shares in public JSCs, allowed a legal entity shareholder to be elected onto the supervisory council ('the council') of a JSC and clarified the cumulative voting rules at election of JSC's governing bodies, etc.
+In addition, the JSC Amendment introduced the possibility of private (off-stock exchange) trades in the shares in public JSCs, allowed a legal entity shareholder to be elected onto the supervisory council ('the council') of a JSC and clarified the cumulative voting rules at election of a JSC's governing bodies, etc.

-II.
-CORPORATE LEADERSHIP
+II CORPORATE LEADERSHIP

 i Board structure and practices

-According to the JSC Law, the council is a body that defends shareholder's rights, and controls and regulates the activities of the board within the competence specified by the company's charter and the JSC Law.
+According to the JSC Law, the council is a body that defends shareholders' rights, and controls and regulates the activities of the board within the competence specified by the company's charter and the JSC Law.

 The board manages day-to-day JSC activities.
 The competence of the board includes all matters of JSC operations, except for those within the exclusive competence of the general shareholders' meeting and the council.
 The board can be collective or individual.